barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 Perhaps this shop is blessed with an unusually helpful shopkeeper, or a thorough catalogue, or a clear organisation.
-In such circumstances, the [glo:gm] might grant an automatic success.
+In such circumstances, the [abbr:gm] might grant an automatic success.

 Let's say that success isn't guaranteed though, there is still some additional difficulty which puts the outcome in doubt, even though Xander has this benefit.

-To represent this sort of situational advantage, the [glo:gm] may grant the player a *bonus die*: an additional "tens" die, where the player keeps the better of the two "tens" values.
+To represent this sort of situational advantage, the [abbr:gm] may grant the player a *bonus die*: an additional "tens" die, where the player keeps the better of the two "tens" values.